It is a collection of three criteria that suggest that a patient’s symptoms result from hypoglycemia, which may indicate insulinoma.

 The symptoms of hypoglycemia are:

-- Neuroglucopenic symptoms such as behavioral changes, fatigue, seizures, altered consciousness.
+- Neuroglucopenic symptoms include behavioral changes, fatigue, seizures, and altered consciousness.

-- Adrenergic symptoms such as palpitations, tremors, anxiety.
+- Adrenergic symptoms such as palpitations, tremors, and anxiety.

-The cutoff value for hypoglycemia is 70 mg / dL which is equal to 3.9 mmol / L.
+The cutoff value for hypoglycemia is 70 mg / dL, equal to 3.9 mmol / L.

 The relief of symptoms can be done as follows: